Today’s post is by writer, editor, and book coach Julie Artz (@julieartz).

 Although learning how to revise deeply is one of the great benefits of participating in a mentorship program, do as much as you possibly can before you submit your manuscript for consideration.
 That means looking at plot, character arcs, tension, and pacing.
 If you have finished a complete draft but have a list of things you know need to be fixed, fix them before you submit if you possibly can.
 That will clear the low-hanging fruit and let your eventual mentor focus on the deeper issues.

 One of the biggest mistakes I see in my submission inbox, especially in the speculative genres, is information dump.
-I don’t need to know every last detail of your mythical world to select you as my mentee, but I do need to get to know your main character enough to follow them through the whole story (and the inevitable two to three read-throughs I’ll complete during Pitch Wars).
+I don’t need to know every last detail of your mythical world to select you as my mentee, but I do need to get to know your main character enough to follow them through the whole story.
 If you’re not sure how to approach this issue in your writing, Susan DeFreitas’s Backstory and Exposition: 4 Key Tactics on this blog will help.

 Find a beta reader to help